At the beginning of 2020 I worked with Amplified, a design agency in Portland, to actualize the ideas brought to us by GM's Innovation Design group.

 This iteration included the smoked polycarbonate and the interface elements that were designed by the visual team - I took and animated these different "hidden/contextual" displays to showcase how information might be displayed to a user/passenger.

-In this instance, I've got both TouchDesigner and Microsoft's AirSim as a demo for live input and automated driving experience (where potentially NPC characters would be involved in different detection scenarios).
+In this instance, I've got both TouchDesigner and Microsoft's AirSim as a demo for live input and automated driving experience.
 I instrumented a distance sensor under the desk that would detect an individual and turn on and off the contextual dashboard as one of many scenarios that might occur in the autonomous vehicle.

 This last demo showcases the visual elements that I've incorporated in the dash displays and animated for the various performance modes that might appear during commutes - "Efficient" vs "Standard" tuning in this case.